Suriname

 Having been a former Dutch colony, the main language of the country is Dutch.
 All signage will be in Dutch.
 However, a large majority of people speak English very well.
 In addition to English and Dutch, the descendents of former slaves in maroon communities speak their own languages, the indigenous people also have their own language, and there is a local creole language that is spoken as well.
 That being said, everyone in the country is multi-lingual and you should be able to always find someone who speaks English to help you through your travels.
 You should, however, learn a few key phrases in Dutch to be more respectful of the locals.

 Suriname uses the Suriname dollar as their currency.
-It is a primarily cash-based society and all international cards are not accepted throughout the country.
+It is a primarily cash-based society and many international cards are not accepted throughout the country.
 The added complexity of the cash-based society is that many of their ATMs do not work for international cards or visa debit cards.
-Within Paramaribo, the ATM at the Courtyard by Marriott has an ATM that does work for international cards.
+Within Paramaribo, the Courtyard by Marriott has an ATM that does work for international cards.
 People claim that the ATM within the Republic Bank Suriname NV also works for international cards, but only if it contains available cash.
 You will have the hardest time withdrawing cash on weekends that are part of holidays and paydays.
 If you have any concerns about withdrawing cash, consider bringing sufficient cash in dollars or euros that you can then exchange in the city center for Surinamese dollars for any food, souvenirs, taxis, and tours that you may want.

 For most of your time in Suriname, you will most likely be in Paramaribo, the capital city of the country.
 The center of Paramaribo is relatively small and you can walk most places, especially during the dry season.
 However, in the wet season, the streets may flood and it will be more challenging to walk around the city.
 The easiest way to get around the city then is with a taxi service.
 You can pick one up off the street but you will want to make sure that they are using a meter on their phones to track their distance.
 Otherwise, you can negotiate a price prior to taking the ride.
 You can also use the Tourtonne Taxi service application on their website to call a taxi to your location.
 (This particular taxi company always uses meters and is highly reliable.)